81+ Candlestick Patterns Explained, Backtested & Ranked 2023

 This article is massive and is continually updated with new content and data (I will update the candlestick results every year).
 You should read this article from start to finish if you’re a beginner.
 If you’re an experienced trader, feel free to jump to exactly what you’re looking for:

-Detailed Table of Contents hide
+Detailed Table of Contents show

 Let me know in the comments below if you enjoy this article or have any suggestions for improvement.
 You can also run your own analysis, as I’ve listed the summary backtest results on GitHub.